testcontainers/testcontainers-java/.github/pull_request_template.md

 Describing Your Changes:

-If, having reviewed the notes above, you're ready to submit your pull request, please provide a brief description of the proposed changes.
+If, after having reviewed the notes above, you're ready to submit your pull request, please provide a brief description of the proposed changes and their context.
 If they fix a bug, please describe the broken behaviour and how the changes fix it.
 If they make an enhancement, please describe the new functionality and why you believe it's useful.
 If your pull request relates to any existing issues, please reference them by using the issue number